docsforadobe/after-effects-plugin-guide/docs/index.rst

-Welcome to the Adobe After Effects CC SDK Guide!
+Welcome to the Adobe After Effects SDK Guide!
 ################################################

 .. toctree::